 (b)paragraph 4 is replaced by the following:

-“ Where it is technically impossible because of a failure of the CIR to query the CIR for the purposes of identifying a person pursuant to Article 20 or of verifying or establishing the identity of a person pursuant to Article 20a of this Regulation, for the detection of multiple identities pursuant to Article 21 or for the purposes of preventing, detecting or investigating terrorist offences or other serious criminal offences pursuant to Article 22, the CIR users shall be notified by eu-LISA in an automated manner.
+‘4.
+Where it is technically impossible because of a failure of the CIR to query the CIR for the purposes of identifying a person pursuant to Article 20 or of identifying or verifying the identity of a person pursuant to Article 20a, for the detection of multiple identities pursuant to Article 21 or for the purposes of preventing, detecting or investigating terrorist offences or other serious criminal offences pursuant to Article 22, the CIR users shall be notified by eu-LISA in an automated manner.’

-Access to the common identity repository for identification according to Regulation (EU) …/… [Regulation on Screening]
+Access to the common identity repository for the identification or verification of identity in accordance with Regulation (EU) 2024/1356

-1. Queries of the CIR shall be carried out by the designated competent authority as referred to in Article 6(7) of Regulation (EU) …/… [Regulation on Screening], solely for the purpose of verifying or establishing the identity of a person according to Article 10 of that Regulation, provided that the procedure was initiated in the presence of that person.
+1. Queries of the CIR shall be carried out by the screening authorities, as defined in Article 2, point (10), of Regulation (EU) 2024/1356 of the European Parliament and of the Council (*2), solely for the purpose of identifying or verifying the identity of a person in accordance with Article 14 of that Regulation, provided that the process was initiated in the presence of that person.

-2. Where the query indicates that data on that person are stored in the CIR, the competent authority referred to in paragraph 1 shall have access to consult the data referred to in Article18(1) of this Regulation.”
+2. Where the query indicates that data on that person are stored in the CIR, the screening authorities, as defined in Article 2, point (10), of Regulation (EU) 2024/1356, shall have access to consult the data referred to in Article 18(1) of this Regulation as well as the data referred to in Article 18(1) of Regulation (EU) 2019/817 of the European Parliament and the Council.

 (a)paragraph 1 is replaced by the following: